Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

-The Banff Skoki Loop was my first backpacking trip in Banff National Park.
-To date this is one of the most visually striking backpacking trips I’ve been on.
-The Banff Skoki Loop features vibrant glacial lakes, waterfalls, abundant wildlife, and beautiful meadows and valleys – a Banff favourite.
+The Banff Skoki Loop was my first (of many) backpacking trips in Banff National Park.
+To date this is one of the most visually striking backpacking trips I’ve been on in the Canadian Rockies.
+The Banff Skoki Loop features vibrant alpine lakes, waterfalls, abundant wildlife, and beautiful meadows and valleys – it’s for sure a top contender for best Banff backpacking trail.

 Skip Ahead: